Ouachita National Forest: History

 The Ouachita National Forest is the oldest National Forest in the southern United States.
 The forest encompasses 1784457 acre, including most of the scenic Ouachita Mountain Range.
 Six locations in the forest, comprising 65000 acre, have been congressionally-designated as wilderness areas.

 Ouachita is the French spelling of the Indian word Washita, which means "good hunting grounds".
 The forest was known as Arkansas National Forest on its establishment on December 18, 1907; the name was changed to Ouachita National Forest on April 29, 1926.

 Rich in history, the rugged and scenic Ouachita Mountains were explored by Europeans in 1541 by Hernando de Soto's party of Spaniards.
 French explorers followed, flavoring the region with names like Fourche La Fave River.

 The area including the forest nearly became a 165000 acre national park during the 1920s, but a last-minute pocket veto by President Calvin Coolidge ended the effort.
 The bill had been pushed by U.S. Senator Joseph T. Robinson and U.S. Representative Otis Wingo, both Democrats, and State Representative Osro Cobb, then the only Republican in the Arkansas legislature.
 Cobb had been invited to meet with Coolidge before the proposal was killed because of opposition from the National Park Service and the United States Department of Agriculture, presumably because of the nearby location of Hot Springs National Park.
+Coolidge proposed expanding the forest into Oklahoma which would be realized in 1930 when the forest was extended into Le Flore County, Oklahoma.

 In a magazine article, Cobb described the area that he had sought to protect for future generations, located approximately midway between Little Rock and Shreveport, Louisiana, as within relatively easy driving distance of 45 million Americans, many of whom could not afford long trips to the national parks in the western states.
 He compared flora and fauna in the Ouachita forest to those of the southern Alleghenies, a division of the Appalachian Mountains.
 Cobb continued:

 A visitor standing upon one of the many majestic peaks in the area of the proposed park is thrilled by a panoramic view that cannot be had elsewhere in the South Central States.
 With cheeks flushed by the invigorating mountain breezes, the mountain climber is rewarded by an inspiring view of countless and nameless peaks, mountain groups, dense forests, and inviting valleys, all merging into the distant horizon. ... there are many mountain streams, now moving slowly in narrow but deep pools, then churning with savage ferocity down some water-worn precipice, leaving in its wake snow-white sprays ...
 Fed by crystal springs and like so much molten silver these streams flow their turbulent courses unappreciated and rarely visited. ...